variejs/docs/authentication.md

 #### Route Middleware

 To protect areas of your application you will need to setup some middleware to handle these requests.
-We have provided a default auth middleware that more than likely will handle everything you need.
+Varie has provided a default auth middleware that more than likely will handle everything you need.

 // TODO - show example